Steven R. Little: Awards and honors

 Little was elected as a Fellow of the Biomedical Engineering Society in 2015; the American Institute for Medical and Biological Engineering in 2016; and the American Association for the Advancement of Science and National Academy of Inventors in 2021.
 The American Association for the Advancement of Science (AAAS) elected him as Fellow in 2022, and Little was among eight members of the American Association of Pharmaceutical Scientists (AAPS) selected for elevation to Fellow status in 2024.
+In 2025 he was elected Fellow of AICHE.

-He was elected to the board of directors of the Society for Biomaterials and served in that role from 2013-2015.
+Little was elected to the board of directors of the Society for Biomaterials and served in that role from 2013-2015.
 In June 2018 the Controlled Release Society appointed Little to its board as a director-at-large through 2021.

 In 2012, the Society for Biomaterials named Little as the recipient of its Young Investigator Award and in 2018 the Controlled Release Society named Little the recipient of its Young Investigator Award.
 The Controlled Release Society in 2020 elected Little to its College of Fellows and followed in 2021 by presenting Little with its Distinguished Service Award.
 Little has received over 40 national and international awards including: